alex-shapiro/ditto/README.md

 identifier.

-The site that creates the CRDT is automatically assigned to id 1. ***You*** are responsible for assigning all other sites;
+The site that creates the CRDT is automatically assigned to ID 1. ***You*** are responsible for assigning all other sites;
 Ditto will not do it for you.

 Here are some strategies for assigning site identifiers:

 * Reuse existing site identifiers (e.g. numeric client ids)
 * Use a central server to assign site ids on a per-CRDT basis
-* Use a consensus algorithm like Raft or Paxos decide on a new site's id
+* Use a consensus algorithm like Raft or Paxos to determine a new site's ID

-Site ids can be assigned lazily.
-If a site only needs read access to a CRDT, it doesn't need a site id.
-If a site without an id edits the CRDT, the CRDT will update locally but ops will be cached and unavailable to the user.
-When the site receives an id, that id will be retroactively applied to the site's edits, and the cached ops will be returned to be sent over the network.
+Site IDs can be assigned lazily.
+If a site only needs read access to a CRDT, it doesn't need a site ID.
+If a site without an ID edits the CRDT, the CRDT will update locally but ops will be cached and unavailable to the user.
+When the site receives an ID, that ID will be retroactively applied to the site's edits, and the cached ops will be returned to be sent over the network.